biocore/qiime/doc/tutorials/tutorial.rst

 Step 6.
 Generate 2D PCoA Plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The two dimensional plot will be rendered as a html file which can be opened with a standard web browser.
-The html file created in directory :file:`wf_bdiv_even146/unweighted_unifrac_2d` shows a plot for each combination of the first three principal coordinates.
+The html file created in directories :file:`wf_bdiv_even146/unweighted_unifrac_2d...` shows a plot for each combination of the first three principal coordinates.
 You can view the name for each sample by holding your mouse cursor over the data point.

 .. image:: ../images/ pcoa1.png
    :align: center